rdeodoo/odoo-toolbox/misc-tips/shell-tools/README.md

 }
 ```

+> [!TIP]
+> You don't even have to login again, as the DB is an exact copy, your session
+> is still valid.

 > [!WARNING]
 > If you have an open `psql` connection in one of your shell, don't forget to
-> exit it, or you won't be able to copy the DB.
+> exit it, or you won't be able to copy the DB (as it will delete it first).

 ## Git Aliases

 You can add shortcuts to the `git` command, so you don't have to repeatedly
 write the same long command again and again.

-You can do that by adding this in the `~/.gitconfig` file:
+You can do that by adding this in your `~/.gitconfig` file:
 ```py
 [alias]
         co = checkout